YuUs01/programacion-1DAM/1TrimestrePython/README.md

-This folder contains the algorithms in the "1Trimestre" translated into python from java
+This folder contains the algorithms in the "1Trimestre" translated into python from java.

+Take into consideration that the names of the variables are in spanish.